jtcho/CIS121-Labs/README.md

 CIS121 Lab Handouts
 ===================

+Repository for storing and updating lab (recitation) materials for [CIS121: Data Structures and Algorithms With Java](https://www.seas.upenn.edu/~cis121) at the University of Pennsylvania.

 #Setup
 Install TeX Live onto your machine.
 For OSX, install MacTeX.
 Make sure that you have command-line access set up.